dm-hansen/work-examples/Academics/AI/Clue/README.md

 In my AI course we run a semester-long project to develop a rule-based Clue playing agent.
-My (close guarded) agent, implemented in Prolog, is shown here.
+My (closely guarded) agent, implemented in Prolog, is shown here.

 Note that I have NOT attempted to optimize this code in any way.
 It is